 Assessment criteria This exam will assess the level of assimilation reached by students on the units covered by the course.
-This exam will comprise both exercises, short-answer and multiple-choice questions.
+This exam may comprise exercises, short-answer or multiple-choice questions.

 The weight of this exam in the final course grade is equal to 50%.